 Recitals

-A. The Northern Tier Transmission Group’s Transmission Planning Committee is charged with the task of producing a sub-regional transmission plan for the Northern Tier footprint1, and coordinating the transmission plan and its development with other sub-regional planning groups and the Interconnection wide planning activities of the Western Electricity Coordinating Council (“WECC”);
+A. The Northern Tier Transmission Group’s Transmission Planning Committee is charged with the task of producing a sub- interconnection wide transmission plan for the Northern Tier footprint1, and coordinating the transmission plan and its development with other regional planning groups and the Interconnection wide planning activities of the Western Electricity Coordinating Council (“WECC”);

 B. The Transmission Planning Committee (the “Planning Committee”) operates according to the terms and conditions set forth in the Planning Committee Charter which may be amended from time-to-time by the Northern Tier Steering Committee (the “Steering Committee”) and which is posted on the Northern Tier website, www.nttg.biz;